nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 an empty list will be displayed.)
 The applications will be sorted by their task's deadline.

 Examples:
-* `sort a deadline` will show applications with task deadlines.
+* `sort a deadline` will show only applications with task deadlines.
 Those with earlier deadlines will be higher up in the list.
-* `sort d alphabetical` will show applications in descending alphabetical order.
+* `sort d alphabetical` will show all applications in descending alphabetical order.
 (Z to A)

 #### *Return to the [Table of Contents](#table-of-contents).*